Trumping and Power Majorization: Background and Preliminary Results

-with equality holding when $k = d$.
-If equality does not necessarily hold in the above, we say that $x$ is \emph{super-majorized} by $y$ and we write $x\prec^w y$.
-Note that sub- and super-majorization are not equivalent in general.
+If equality does not necessarily hold in equation (\ref{eq:majeq2}), we say that $x$ is \emph{super-majorized} by $y$ and we write $x\prec^w y$.
+Note that sub-majorization and super-majorization are not equivalent in general.

-A significant connection between majorization and entanglement was made in \cite{Nie99}: a state $|\psi\rangle$ is at least as entangled as another state $|\phi\rangle $ if and only if the eigenvalues of $|\psi\rangle$ are majorized by the eigenvalues of $|\phi\rangle$.
-We recall for the reader that this is somewhat abuse of language; the eigenvalues of the state $|\psi\rangle$ are in fact the eigenvalues of the rank-one projection $|\psi\rangle\langle\psi|$, which are necessarily non-negative, real, and sum to 1.

 It is often the case that two vectors $x$ and $y$ are incomparable: that is, neither is majorized by the other.
-However, also motivated by entanglement theory, in \cite{JoPl99} the authors demonstrate that it is sometimes possible to find a catalyst $z$ such that $x\nprec y$ but $x\otimes z\prec y\otimes z$.
-In this case, we say that $x$ is \emph{trumped} by $y$ and write $x\prec_T y$.
-Similarly, sub-trumping (written $x\prec_{wT} y\Leftrightarrow x\otimes z \prec_w y\otimes z$) and super-trumping ($x\prec^w_T y$) can be defined.
-The \emph{catalyst} $z$ is often taken to have all positive components, which avoids the potential issue of its components summing to zero.
+However, also motivated by entanglement theory, in \cite{JoPl99} the authors demonstrate that it is sometimes possible to find a unit vector $z$, referred to as a ``catalyst'', such that $x\nprec y$ but $x\otimes z\prec y\otimes z$.
+Formally, we have the following definition.